-- 2 pints organic cherry tomatoes
+- 2 pints Cherry tomatoes

-- 6 pieces garlic
+- 6 pieces Garlic

-- 1 tablespoon chopped fresh basil
+- 1 tablespoon Fresh Basil Chopped

-- ½ teaspoon dried oregano
+- ½ teaspoon Dried Oregano

 - salt and pepper to taste

-- Preheat the oven to 425°.
+- Preheat the oven to 400°.

 - Roast the sheet tray with tomatoes and garlic for about 30 minutes until the skins of the tomatoes begin to brown and look slightly charred.

 - While the tomatoes and garlic cook, heat a Dutch oven with 1 tablespoon of olive oil and add the chopped onions.
 Cook the onions for 15 minutes on medium heat until they are very soft and translucent.
 Turn off the heat until the tomatoes are done.

 - Turn the stove to medium and add the tomatoes and garlic to the Dutch oven with the onions.
 Add the vegetable broth, chopped basil, and dried oregano.
 Let that cook for 10 minutes to cook all the flavors together.